dietic/personal-cfo-v2/.github/instructions/personal-cfo-instructions.md.instructions.md

 Take `ui-references` as reference for UI and colors.
 Colors must match the ones from the `ui-references`.
 Take `ui-references` as reference for UI and colors.
 Colors must match the ones from the `ui-references`.

+Everything has to be **_RESPONIVE_**.
+Everything has to be **_RESPONIVE_**.
+Everything has to be **_RESPONIVE_**.
+Everything has to be **_RESPONIVE_**.
+Everything has to be **_RESPONIVE_**.

+Everything screen has to have their messages in locales.
+(THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE) Everything screen has to have their messages in locales.
+(THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE) Everything screen has to have their messages in locales.
+(THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE) Everything screen has to have their messages in locales.
+(THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE) Everything screen has to have their messages in locales.
+(THIS HAS TO BE MADE EVERY TIME A COMPONENT IS MADE)

 ## Notes & Non-Negotiables

 - Use **shadcn/ui** and theme tokens app-wide; no raw `text-white`, `bg-gray-*`, etc.